-Identified the ultimate owner(s) of procurement policies, procedures and ongoing compliance management within your agency?
-Reviewed all of the UG procurement-related standards in detail to determine which apply to your agency and what is required from each?
-Conducted a compliance gap assessment by comparing your current, documented policies and procedures to the UG procurement standards, and updated your policies and procedures for any gaps identified?
-Updated and/or developed procurement forms and checklists such as RFP templates, proposal evaluation forms, pricing and cost analysis tools and subrecipient oversight plans to ensure your procurement activities follow a standard process and are properly documented?
-Updated your contractual standards and templates to ensure they include all of the contractual provisions outlined in the standards?
-Established documentation standards to ensure staff are clear on "who, what, when and how" procurement activities will be documented?
-If you have subrecipients, updated and/or developed risk assessments and standard oversight processes for those subrecipients?
-Standardized the process in which your staff will store and access procurement documentation to ensure you have it easily available for agency and auditor reviews?
-Trained staff on new requirements and all of your updated policies and procedures to ensure they understand requirements along with roles and responsibilities?
-Communicated a clear problem resolution process for staff to follow when they have questions or issues with procurement activities?
+- ✓ Identified the ultimate owner(s) of procurement policies, procedures, and ongoing compliance management within your Agency? - ✓ Reviewed all of the UG procurement-related standards in detail to determine which apply to your Agency and what is required from each? - ✓ Conducted a Compliance Gap Assessment by comparing your current, documented policies and procedures to the UG procurement standards, and updated your policies and procedures for any gaps identified? - ✓ Updated and/or developed procurement forms and checklists, such as RFP templates, proposal evaluation forms, pricing, cost analysis tools, and subrecipient oversight plans to ensure your procurement activities follow a standard process and are properly documented? - ✓ Updated your contractual standards and templates to ensure they include all of the contractual provisions outlined in the standards?